Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-We evaluated \varMFA{} on four well-established benchmarks for high-dimensional image data, namely CIFAR-10 \cite{Krizhevsky2009}, CelebA \cite{Liu2015}, EMNIST \cite{Cohen2017} and SVHN \cite{Netzer2011}.
-The datasets have frequently been applied in different contexts, and they were used previously in settings similar to the one of interest here \cite{Richardson2018,HirschbergerEtAl2022,ExarchakisEtAl2022}.
-The main properties of the datasets are listed in \cref{tab:datasets}, and details are provided in \cref{appendix:datasets}.
+In \cref{sec:scalability,sec:quality}, we evaluated \varMFA{} on four well-established benchmarks for high-dimensional image data, namely CIFAR-10 \citep{Krizhevsky2009}, CelebA \citep{Liu2015}, EMNIST \citep{Cohen2017} and SVHN \citep{Netzer2011} (for details, see \cref{appendix:datasets}).
+The datasets have frequently been applied in different contexts, and they were used previously in settings similar to the one of interest here \citep{Richardson2018,HirschbergerEtAl2022,ExarchakisEtAl2022}.
 Image data is commonly used for benchmarking, and is often considered as an example for data points lying close to a data manifold with much lower dimension than the dimensionality of the data.
-Images are consequently well suited to assess the effectiveness and efficiency of algorithms that optimize MFA approximations of GMM data models.
+Images are consequently well suited to assess the effectiveness and efficiency of algorithms that optimize MFAs.
 Moreover, the chosen datasets provide a sufficiently large number of data points to estimate components for the large-scale MFA models we are interested in.

-In the numerical experiments, we evaluated the efficiency of \varMFA{} and corresponding baselines in different settings using two measures for computational costs: the total number of joint probability evaluations (treated as generalized distances) and the wall-clock runtime (compare \cite{HirschbergerEtAl2022,ExarchakisEtAl2022}).
+In the numerical experiments, we evaluated the efficiency of \varMFA{} and corresponding baselines in different settings using two measures for computational costs: the total number of joint probability evaluations (treated as generalized distances) and the wall-clock runtime \citep[cf.][]{HirschbergerEtAl2022,ExarchakisEtAl2022}.

 The first measure, the total number of joint evaluations, is independent of concrete implementation details and the hardware used.
 The number of joint evaluations also excludes initialization, parameter updates within the M-steps and auxiliary computations.
 The second measure, the wall-clock runtime, encompasses all computations, memory management, and other auxiliary routines.
-Actual improvements in wall-clock runtimes hold significant practical relevance, albeit this measure is inherently contingent upon implementation details and the hardware used.
+Actual improvements in wall-clock runtimes hold significant practical relevance, albeit this measure is inherently contingent upon implementation details and on the specification of used hardware.

-For the models under consideration, we can assess the algorithms' effectiveness using the negative log-likelihood (NLL), which represents a canonical quality measure for probabilistic models.
+For the models under consideration in \cref{sec:scalability,sec:quality,sec:largescale}, we assess the algorithms' effectiveness using the negative log-likelihood (NLL), which represents a canonical quality measure for probabilistic models \citep[e.g.,][]{Theis2016}.
 In experimental settings where the \fullMFA{} algorithm can be used as a reference, we employ the relative NLL given by